dapr/docs/howto/components-scopes/README.md

 # run Dapr as usual
 ```

-When Dapr will run, it will match it's own configured namespace with the namespace of the components that it loads and init the matching ones.
+When Dapr runs, it matches it's own configured namespace with the namespace of the components that it loads and initializes only the the one matching its namespaces.
+All other components in a different namespace are not loaded.

-## Scopes
+## Application access to components with scopes

-Developers and operators might want to limit access for one database to a certain application, or a number of applications.
+Developers and operators might want to limit access for one database to a certain application, or a specific set of applications.
-To achieve that, Dapr allows to specify `scopes` on the component YAML.
+To achieve this, Dapr allows you to specify `scopes` on the component YAML.
+Application scopes added to a component limit only the applications with specific IDs to be able to use the component.

-The following example shows how to give access to the Redis component to two Dapr-enabled apps, with the IDs of `app1` and `app2`.
+The following example shows how to give access to two Dapr enabled apps, with the app IDs of `app1` and `app2` to the Redis component named `statestore` which itself is in the `production` namespace

 ```yaml
 apiVersion: dapr.io/v1alpha1